Polarization and multiscale structural balance in signed networks: Discussion

 Polarization is often considered a salient, and perhaps worrying, feature of contemporary societies~\cite{schweighoferWeightedBalanceModel2020,nealSignTimesWeak2020,arefDetectingCoalitionsOptimally2020,hohmannQuantifyingIdeologicalPolarization2023}.
 It can result in a sharp divergence of popular beliefs or attitudes (ideological polarization) as well as in-group favouritism and out-group hostility (affective polarization)~\cite{hohmannQuantifyingIdeologicalPolarization2023}.
 Crucially, the latter implies clustering of social networks into 2 or more groups with primarily positive in-group and negative out-group ties.
 This structural aspect of polarization is studied in Structural Balance Theory (SBT), which links it to properties of semicycles in signed networks and provides strict criteria for measuring polarization~\cite{cartwrightStructuralBalanceGeneralization1956,davisClusteringStructuralBalance1967}.

 Here we introduced Multiscale Semiwalk Balance (MSB) approach for measuring both strong and weak degree of balance (DoB), which is applicable to any kind of (simple) signed networks, including directed and weighted ones.
-MSB is computationally efficient by approximating semicycles with semiwalks, which can be counted using standard linear algebra.
-Crucially, it is explicitly multiscale as it provides both local measures, assessing DoB for cycles of particular length, as well as global measures aggregating local information in a principled manner based on the Locality Principle (LP).
-The resolution of an analysis is controlled by a single inverse temperature parameter, $\beta$, which can be tuned based on first principles to capture the characteristic scale of a network at which its DoB should be assessed.
-This is a crucial feature of our framework, as even though many other approaches apply some decaying weights to longer cycles, typically the decay rate is fixed or controlled by a free parameter with no principled way of selecting an appropriate value~\cite{estradaWalkbasedMeasureBalance2014,singhMeasuringBalanceSigned2017,giscardEvaluatingBalanceSocial2017,arefMeasuringPartialBalance2018,kirkleyBalanceSignedNetworks2019}.
+MSB is computationally efficient by approximating semicycles with semiwalks, which can be counted using standard linear algebra, and defines DoB measures not only for entire graphs but also specific nodes and pairs of nodes, which in turn allows for implementing effective signed community detection methods motivated by SBT.

-Real networks rarely fully satisfy the requirements of the structure theorems of SBT, so in practice measures of partial balance, or degree of balance, are used~\cite{cartwrightStructuralBalanceGeneralization1956,arefMeasuringPartialBalance2018}.
-Such measures are often based on comparing relative frequencies of balanced and unbalanced cycles, but it is not immediately clear how cycles of different lengths should be weighted to produce meaningful results.
-MSB solves this problem by following the Locality Principle (LP), which motivates a principled weighting scheme for aggregating relative counts across different lengths.
-Our results show that this allows for a very effective analysis of signed networks, including finding clearly interpretable partitions of objectively higher quality (measured with frustration index) than well-known \enquote{ground truth} solutions (Sec.~\ref{sec:results:monks}).
-We also demonstrated that MSB provides useful tools for studying polarization in social systemss by providing strong evidence for increasing polarization in both chambers of the U.S. Congress based on bill co-sponsorship data (Sec.~\ref{sec:results:congress}).
+Crucially, MSB is multiscale in the three following senses: \begin{enumerate} \item It proposes a principled way of aggregating multiple $k$-balance scores for particular cycle lengths to produce a single global DoB estimate motivated by Locality Principle (LP).
+The resolution of analysis, or the weighting scheme for aggregating $k$-balance scores, is controlled by a single parameter, $\beta$, which can be tuned based on first principles to capture the characteristic scale of a network at which its DoB should be assessed.
+This is a crucial feature of our framework, as even though many other approaches apply some decaying weights to longer cycles, typically the decay rate is fixed or controlled by a free parameter with no principled way of selecting an appropriate value~\cite{estradaWalkbasedMeasureBalance2014,singhMeasuringBalanceSigned2017,giscardEvaluatingBalanceSocial2017,arefMeasuringPartialBalance2018,kirkleyBalanceSignedNetworks2019}. \item It provides methods for measuring strong and weak DoB for entire graphs, closed walks of particular lengths, individual nodes and pairs of nodes. \item Thanks to the pairwise measures it facilitates development of methods for finding mesoscopic structures in signed networks, i.e.~clusters or groups of nodes with primarily positive in-group and negative out-group ties. \end{enumerate}